zenphantom/ml-git/docs/centralized_cache_and_objects.md

 ## <a name="centralized-cache">Centralized cache</a>

-Centralized cache is a configuration mode that allows cached files to be shared between multiple users on the same machine, reducing the total cost of disk space. **Currently this feature works only in Linux and derivatives machines.**
+Centralized cache is a configuration mode that allows cached files to be shared between multiple users on the same machine, reducing the total cost of disk space. **Currently, this feature works only in Linux and derivatives machines.**

 >:warning:**Caution:**

-- We encourage to use the centralized cache with mutability **strict** only.
+- We encourage the use of centralized cache just with mutability set as **strict**.
-- It is necessary to deactivate the feature `fs.protected_hardlinks`, because ml-git uses hardlink to share cache files.
+- It is necessary to deactivate the feature `fs.protected_hardlinks`, because ML-Git uses hardlink to share cache files.
 Be aware that changing this setting is a risky operation, as malicious people can exploit this (see the extract below).
-Do this only if you really need to use the Centralized Cache feature. **Remember to revert this change if you will not use Centralized Cache anymore.**
+Do this only if you really need to use the Centralized Cache feature. **Remember to revert this change if you will stop to use Centralized Cache.**

 Please read this extract from [kernel.org](https://www.kernel.org/doc/Documentation/sysctl/fs.txt) about protected_hardlinks setting: